wavemotion-dave/SpeccySE/readme.md

 The emulator tries to start in the /roms/speccy directory but you can change this in the 'Global Configuration'.
 You can have as many subdirectories under that as you wish.
-The emulator can support a file listing of up to 1024 files with names no longer than 160 characters (so please keep your filenames on the shorter side... although the emulator can scroll the filename, there only about 30 characters can be shown on the screen at a time).
+The emulator can support a file name lengths of up to 160 characters (so please keep your filenames on the shorter side... although the emulator can scroll the filename, there only about 30 characters can be shown on the screen at a time).

 The ZX Keyboard :
 -----------------------